jenkinsci/templating-engine-plugin/docs/concepts/library-development/library-resources.md

     ```

 !!! note
-    * The path parameter passed to the `resource` method must be a *relative path* within the `resources` directory
+    *The path parameter passed to the `resource` method must be a*relative path*within the `resources` directory
     * Only steps within a library can access the library's resources (no cross-library resource fetching)
-    * The `resource()` method is only available within library steps and cannot be invoked from the pipeline template
+    * The `resource()` method is only available within library steps and can't be invoked from the pipeline template